Large circular sunroom with wicker furniture and many plants.

 NMLS #3030

 Buying or building a sunroom addition can be expensive.
-With the cost of materials, labor and expenses you may not have even considered, it’s a big purchase to think about carefully.
+With the cost of materials, labor and unexpected expenses, it’s a big purchase to think about carefully.
 Identify your wants and needs.
 Would the extra space help you enjoy your home more?
 Do you have a green thumb that would benefit from a dedicated garden area?

 Also consider if you’re equipped to DIY the project or if you’d need to hire professional help.
-While you can save money with a little sweat equity action, make sure you’re confident that it won’t be at the expense of your sunroom’s quality.
+You can save money with a little sweat equity.
+Just make sure you’re confident that it won’t be at the expense of your sunroom’s quality.

 Holly Shuffett